Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Parietal (pristenochnye) branches of the thoracic part of the aorta
+Parietal (wall) branches of the thoracic aorta

 Visceral branches of the thoracic aorta

-- The mediastinal branches (rr.
-Mediastinales) supply blood to the connective tissue of the posterior mediastinum and the lymph nodes located in it.
+- The mediastinal branches (rr. mediastinales) supply blood to the connective tissue of the posterior mediastinum and the lymph nodes located in it.

 Where does it hurt?